History of Sierra Leone: Civil war (1991–2002)

 The brutal civil war in neighbouring Liberia played an undeniable role in the outbreak of fighting in Sierra Leone.
 Charles Taylor—leader of the National Patriotic Front of Liberia—reportedly helped form the Revolutionary United Front (RUF) under the command of former Sierra Leonean army corporal Foday Sankoh, a critic of both the Stevens and Momoh administrations.
 Sankoh had been an ally of Brigadier General Bangura and was among those who mutinied following Bangura's execution.
 Sankoh was British-trained and had undergone guerrilla training in Libya.
 Taylor's aim was for the RUF to attack the bases of Nigerian-dominated peacekeeping troops in Sierra Leone who were opposed to his rebel movement in Liberia.
 Sankoh's RUF rebels entered the country in March 1991, and within a month controlled much of Eastern Sierra Leone, including the diamond-mining area in Kono District.
 The government of Sierra Leone, overwhelmed by a crumbling economy and corruption, was unable to mount significant resistance.

 At this time, the Momoh government was crumbling.
 Several senior government officials had resigned to form opposition parties, while there were suspicions that President Momoh was not serious about political reform.
 Abuses of power had continued and the APC was alleged to have been hoarding arms and planning a violent campaign against the opposition parties ahead of multi-party general elections scheduled for late 1992.
-The state had been unable to play civil servants, leading to the looting of government property and a population of aimless youth when schools were closed.
+The state had been unable to pay civil servants, leading to the looting of government property and a population of aimless youth when schools were closed.